The United Republic of Tanzania Ministry of Foreign Affairs and International Cooperation

 Since the elections of 1975, the name of the Ministry has changed twice from External Affairs to Foreign Affairs and Foreign Affairs to the current Foreign Affairs and International Cooperation (1997).

 For four decades since the sixties, the Ministry’s operations were guided by Presidential Circular No. 2 of 1964.
 The Circular specified foreign policy priorities that evolved around racial equality, collective self-reliance, and world peace, on the basis of the socio-economic realities of sixties and seventies. e.g. the challenges of colonial domination and neo-colonialism, the super power rivalry, in the then bipolar world, unfavourable economic situation of developing countries, and the fragility of statehood in Africa – all demanded such response.
-The policy served well over the years.
+The policy served Tanzania well over the years.

 Specifically, its consistency of view enabled Tanzania to emerge as an active player in the world scene, whether in decolonization, the struggle against racism and apartheid, the defence of the principle of social equality and for the rights of nations and people fostering unity and solidarity especially in Africa and within the developing countries, in the spirit of promoting the policy of non-alignment.